• Skip to primary navigation

 • ×

-In 5 simple steps, make this heartwarming authentic vegan/vegetarian Sinigang!
-It’s easy, tasty, and will satisfy any meat lover!
-Some of the notable ingredients are kangkong, taro, and vegetarian fish/salmon.
+In 5 simple steps, make this heartwarming authentic Filipino vegan sinigang recipe!
+Some of the notable ingredients of this dish are kangkong, taro, and vegetarian fish/salmon which makes a healthy vegan soup for family lunch or dinner!

 What is Sinigang?